localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 ```

 but this domain resolved to `127.0.0.1` only, and as such was not usable from other Docker containers.
-From very early on in LocalStack's history, this was accounted for via "cosmetic" configuration variables: `LOCALSTACK_HOSTNAME` and `HOSTNAME_EXTERNAL`.
+From very early on in LocalStack's history, this was accounted for via the "cosmetic" configuration variables: `LOCALSTACK_HOSTNAME` and `HOSTNAME_EXTERNAL`.

-If our DNS based improvements are not available, or do not solve the connectivity problem, the user can configure cosmetic variables to a name that resolves to the LocalStack container.
+If our DNS-based improvements are not available, or do not solve the connectivity problem, the user can configure cosmetic variables to a name that resolves to the LocalStack container.
 Where previously there were two variables that performed the same role in an inconsistent way, we now have a single variable: `LOCALSTACK_HOST` which is used internally by all services that return URLs.

 ## Step 4: providing tooling to help ddebug your network configuration